OniSensei/Gotcha-v2.1/README.md

 +g[settings][token][yourtoken] <- replace yourtoken with your token.
 	- This command changes the token in the settings.ini file.

++g[settings][prefix][p!] <- replace p! with your pokecord prefix.
+	- This command changes the token in the settings.ini file.

 +g[settings][spamdelay][1500] <- replace 1500 with your delay in ms.
 	- This command changes the spam delay in the settings.ini file.
 (1500ms the default, is the suggested ammount)

++g[settings][autoupdate][on/off] < - replace on/off with either on or off.
+	- This command changes the auto updater to true or false in the settings.ini file.

 +g[settings][autospam][on/off] < - replace on/off with either on or off.
 	- This command changes the auto spammer to true or false in the settings.ini file.

++g[settings][autolevel][on/off] < - replace on/off with either on or off.
+	- This command changes the auto leveler to true or false in the settings.ini file.

 +g[settings][autobal][on/off] <- replace on/off with either on or off.
 	- This command changes the auto ballance to true or false in the settings.ini file.